On This Page:

 The goal is to find common aspects in families with multiple pancreatic cancer cases that will lead to better understanding of the disease.
 Registries are vital to research on hereditary pancreatic cancer causes.

-Family registries do not offer early detection or screening for pancreatic cancer.
+Family registries do not offer tests or screening for early detection of pancreatic cancer.

 If you have been diagnosed or have taken care of someone diagnosed with pancreatic cancer and would like to contribute to research, join our Patient Registry.

 How Can Knowing About an Inherited Genetic Mutation Help Patients?